 Little is known about the original wooden castle.
-For a few generations, the castle passed down to male offspring via inheritance until 1147 when 3rd Earl de Warenne died without a male heir.
+The castle passed down to male offspring via inheritance for a few generations until 1147, when the 3rd Earl de Warenne died without a male heir.
 He passed the castle to his daughter Isabel who married William de Blois, son of King Stephen, who became the 4th Earl de Warenne.
-William died in 1159 and Isabel remarried a few years later in 1163 to Hamelin Plantagenet who became the 5th Earl de Warenne.
+William died in 1159, and Isabel remarried a few years later, in 1163, to Hamelin Plantagenet, who became the 5th Earl de Warenne.

 In the 14th century, significant changes were made to domestic buildings within the castle by the Dukes of York.
-During the Wars of the Roses, Richard, 3rd Duke of York, became leader of the Yorkist cause and claimant to the throne against the regime of Lancastrian King, Henry VI.
-In 1460, Richard was declared a traitor to the Crown and his lands were seized with exception of Conisbrough Castle, which was garrisoned for him.
+During the Wars of the Roses, Richard, 3rd Duke of York, became the leader of the Yorkist cause and claimant to the throne against the regime of Lancastrian King Henry VI.
+In 1460, Richard was declared a traitor to the Crown, and his lands were seized, except for Conisbrough Castle, which was garrisoned for him.
 Later that same year, Richard was killed at the Battle of Wakefield.
-His head with crown of paper and straw was impaled on a spike and displayed over Micklegate Bar in York.
-Three months later, his 18-year-old son, Edward, would defeat the Lancastrian army at the Battle of Towton and become King Edward IV from House of York.
+His head, with a crown of paper, was impaled on a spike and displayed over Micklegate Bar in York.
+Three months later, his 18-year-old son, Edward, would defeat the Lancastrian army at the Battle of Towton and become King Edward IV from the House of York.

-By late 15th century, the castle was abandoned and left to deteriorate.
-While conducting a survey for King Henry VIII in 1538, it was noted the keep at Conisbrough lost its roof and floors.
+By the late 15th century, the castle was abandoned and left to deteriorate.
+During a survey for King Henry VIII in 1538, it was noted the keep at Conisbrough had lost its roof and floors.
 The gatehouse and part of the south curtain wall also collapsed into a ditch.
-Within 18th and 19th centuries, landscaping was performed around the castle in an effort to enhance its picturesque qualities.
+Within the 18th and 19th centuries, landscaping was performed around the castle to enhance its picturesque qualities.
 Sir Walter Scott saw Conisbrough Castle on his way north and thought it represented an Anglo-Saxon ruin, thus recreating it as Coningsburgh Castle in his novel Ivanhoe.

 The most prominent feature of Conisbrough Castle is undoubtedly the splendid and unique cylindrical keep, which includes massive buttresses protruding around it for stability.
-The keep stands over 90 feet high with walls over 15 feet thick.
+The keep stands over 90 feet high, with over 15 feet thick walls.
 This is a unique design, at least in England anyway, as there is a similar keep in Mortemer, France, also believed to have been built by Hamelin Plantagenet.
-Parts of the gatehouse and south curtain wall still stand with other parts still visible in nearby ditch following collapse of the walls sometime before 1538.
-Foundations along north curtain wall still outline where the great hall, kitchen and garderobe once stood.
+Parts of the gatehouse and south curtain wall still stand, with other parts visible in a nearby ditch following the collapse of the walls sometime before 1538.
+Foundations along the north curtain wall still outline where the great hall, kitchen, and garderobe once stood.